 Of the 5 different strategies considered (problems 1, 2, 3, 4 and 5, or 6 and 7) which do you think best and why?

-5
+Score 5/10 This response included reference to the number of drugs tested but did not mention the relative importance of that number compared to the number of drugs adopted.
+You did mention the absolute number of correct hypothesis confirmed and the positive predictive value for the pair of two phase trials.
+You did not mention either the “program wise” type 1 error or the “program wise” power.
+Your concluding comments appear to be concerned with the cost to the drug manufacturer rather than the evaluation of the safety of the drug or improvement in the ability to generalize results.

 From the public health perspective we would like to “maximize the number of good drugs adopted [and] minimize the number of ineffective drugs adopted” the two phase trials result in comparable number of overall drugs adopted (83 and 85) both with relatively high probability of effectiveness (0.98 and 0.97).
 The two phase trials therefore are better than the pivotal trials.
-Between the two phases trials, the one screening a smaller number of drugs on phase II and testing also smaller number in phase III (i.e. 4, 5) might be slightly more preferable assuming that we could (leveraging scientific information) start with the most promising drugs (i.e. higher π) and also reduce the cost of the expensive phase III (by testing 163 rather than 179 drugs in phase III).
+Between the two phases trials, the one screening a smaller number of drugs on phase II and testing also smaller number in phase III (i.e. 4, 5 see comment below) might be slightly more preferable assuming that we could (leveraging scientific information) start with the most promising drugs (i.e. higher π) and also reduce the cost of the expensive phase III (by testing 163 rather than 179 drugs in phase III).
 Therefore for a similar outcome (here 83 and 85 were considered to be very similar) in 4, 5 we spend less on the expensive phase III.
 Additionally, it is possible that we start with a more enriched (i.e. promising) set of drugs.

+It appears as if exercise 4 screens 3,500 drugs and exercise 6 screens 1,023 drugs.
+I don’t understand your decision to select the 4/5 combination as screening a smaller number of drugs.

 The above exercises considered “drug discovery” with randomized clinical trials.
-What additional issues have to be considered when we are using observational data to explore and try to confirm risk factors for particular diseases?5
+What additional issues have to be considered when we are using observational data to explore and try to confirm risk factors for particular diseases?

+Score 5/10 This response recognized that the statistical principles of reliability for identifying risk factors of a disease, confirming drug benefit, or testing any scientific hypothesis are the same for both observational studies and randomized clinical trials.
+It also recognized that in some situations the confirmatory observational studies might be less important.
+The footnote gave one example where confounding was the reason why we get association and not causality.
+The distinction between association and causality gained you some points but your answer never actually mentioned that with all observational studies there may still exist unmeasured confounding that is common to all such studies .
+In addition, there is no mention of needing multiple independent confirmatory observational studies.

 Although statistically similar analyses can be done for observational studies, causality cannot be established from such studies.
 For observational studies at most one can claim association between certain observations and the outcome.
 Therefore when possible, observational studies should be limited to the hypothesis generation stage which will be then followed by RCT at the confirmatory stage.